shreya1m/Blog-Website/README.md

 - Open your browser and visit http://localhost:3000 to explore The Thoughtful Trail locally.

 ## Contributing
 Contributions are welcome!
-If you'd like to contribute to The Thoughtful Trail, please follow the guidelines outlined in the CONTRIBUTING.md file.
+If you'd like to contribute to The Thoughtful Trail.

 ## Acknowledgments
 I would like to express my gratitude to the open-source community for their invaluable contributions and inspiration.